 There is no substitute for talking to potential customers face to face and personally offering your services.
 On the downside, it’s time consuming and (can be, at first) uncomfortable.
 And very expensive if you opt to pay a salesperson to do this for you.

-There are tons of books and seminars on this topic, but let me share what’s worked for me for the past 25 years in the janitorial business…
+There are tons of books and seminars on this topic, but let me share what’s worked for me for the past three decades in the janitorial business…

 - What’s your initial goal?
 Initially, it’s just to get information; To find out if this facility outsources their janitorial services, or does their cleaning in-house.
 If they outsource, how can you get an opportunity to place a bid now (or at the time they take normally accept bids)?